bids-standard/bids-specification/src/02-common-principles.md

 Derivatives can be stored/distributed in two ways:

-1. Under a `derivatives/` sub-directory in the root of the source BIDS dataset directory to make a clear distinction between raw data and results of data processing.
+1. Under a `derivatives/` subdirectory in the root of the source BIDS dataset directory to make a clear distinction between raw data and results of data processing.
     A data processing pipeline will typically have a dedicated directory under which it stores all of its outputs.
-    Different components of a pipeline can, however, also be stored under different sub-directories.
+    Different components of a pipeline can, however, also be stored under different subdirectories.
     There are few restrictions on the directory names;
     it is RECOMMENDED to use the format `<pipeline>-<variant>` in cases where it is anticipated that the same pipeline will output more than one variant (for example, `AFNI-blurring` and `AFNI-noblurring`).
-    For the sake of consistency, the sub-directory name SHOULD be the `GeneratedBy.Name` field in `data_description.json`,
+    For the sake of consistency, the subdirectory name SHOULD be the `GeneratedBy.Name` field in `data_description.json`,
     optionally followed by a hyphen and a suffix (see [Derived dataset and pipeline description][derived-dataset-description]).